franzqat/SpotifyPlaylistBackup/README.md

 5. Check the destination playlist in your Spotify account to verify the copied songs.

+## Notes

+🔒 Security Notice: Project Scanned with Trivy

+This project has undergone a security scan using Trivy, a vulnerability scanner for container images and systems.
+Trivy helps identify potential security issues and vulnerabilities within the project dependencies.

+The scan was performed to ensure that known vulnerabilities are addressed and to promote the usage of secure and up-to-date packages.
+However, please note that the scan does not guarantee the absence of all security risks.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to open issues or submit pull requests for any improvements or bug fixes.